LiskHQ/lisk-docs/docs/lisk-chain/lisk-tools/on-ramps.md

 # On-Ramps

 On-Ramps (fiat-to-crypto) and Off-Ramps (crypto-to-fiat) are services that act as a gateway between traditional fiat currencies (like USD or EUR) and the world of digital assets.
-It allows users to convert their local money into cryptocurrencies and vice versa through familiar payment methods such as bank transfers, credit cards, or Apple Pay.
+They allow users to convert their local money into cryptocurrencies and vice versa through familiar payment methods such as bank transfers, credit cards, or Apple Pay.

-The following On- and Off-ramp service provider support the Lisk network already:
+The following On- and Off-ramp service providers support the Lisk network already:

 ## Banxa

 [Banxa](https://banxa.com/) is a global on/off-ramp integrating LSK, USDT and USDC on the Lisk chain.
-Banxa provides easy seamless integration of crypto payment services into any application by offering well-documented APIs and SDKs.
+Banxa provides easy, seamless integration of crypto payment services into any application by offering well-documented APIs and SDKs.

 ## Moonpay